lordzero0000/dockerfiles/java/oracle-java8/README.md

 For example, you can run a `Oracle Java 8` container with the following command:

-  docker run -it --rm dockerfile/java:oracle-java8 java -version
+`docker run -it --rm guttertec/java:oracle-java8 java -version`

 ## Installation